 More configurable platforms can take longer.
 This is not because they are worse.
 It is because they expose more choices, and choices require decisions and testing.

-How to build an AI voice agent (minimal stack for each option)
+How to build an AI voice agent

 You can ship with either approach.
 The difference is who owns the moving parts.